izziiyt/jsdp/README.md

 # Why DSTJ (Deep Sort on The Json)?

-`dstj` is a simple tool to sort the all objects and arrays in a JSON file.
+`dstj` is a simple tool for recursively sorting objects and arrays in JSON files.
-It is useful when you want to compare two JSON files, but the contents are not in the same order.
+It is useful in situations where you want to compare JSON files that have the same content but different order.
+While `jq -S` and `dictknife` can sort objects, they cannot sort arrays.
-`dstj` is more powerful that it can sort arrays rather than `jq -S` or `dictknife` in some cases.
+In such cases, `dstj` is superior as it can also sort the contents of arrays.

 # Install